Department of Mathematics

 This is also often referred to as physical applied mathematics and modeling.
 Correspondingly, the dissemination of the results is primarily through the

-mathematical physics, materials science and engineering journals.
+physics, materials science and engineering journals.
 I have collaborators among researchers who work in these areas.

 common thread through my work is modeling and analysis of a thin

 film phenomena, such as the free surface/interface instability,